 The olfactorynerve is responsible for the sense of smell.

-Test the ability to detect a smell with eyes closed (i.e. chocolate).
+Test the ability to detect a smell with the child’s eyes closed (i.e. chocolate).

-This is not checked in small children or infants.
+Olfaction is not assessed in small children or infants.

 Olfaction can be impaired after closed head injury and in infants with arhinencephaly-holoprosencephaly.